Kirkbride Plan: In popular culture

 Numerous Kirkbride Plan hospitals and buildings have been featured in the arts: the Danvers State Hospital in Danvers, Massachusetts was both the setting and primary filming location for the 2001 psychological horror film Session 9.
-It has also been suggested by historians as an inspiration on H. P. Lovecraft, and in turn an inspiration for the fictional setting Arkham Asylum in the various Batman series.
-The Oregon State Hospital was also featured as the primary filming location for the film One Flew Over the Cuckoo's Nest (1975), and was also the setting of "Ward 81," a 1976 series of photographs by photographer Mary Ellen Mark.
+It has also been suggested by historians as an inspiration on H. P. Lovecraft, and an inspiration for the fictional setting Arkham Asylum in the Batman series.

+The Oregon State Hospital was featured as the primary filming location for the film One Flew Over the Cuckoo's Nest (1975), and the setting of Ward 81, a 1976 series of photographs by photographer Mary Ellen Mark.

 The Trans-Allegheny Lunatic Asylum in West Virginia was featured on the Travel Channel reality series Ghost Adventures.